 Equity an fairness should be a tool for countries to develop ambitious NDCs and a call to do more at the domestic level.
 Grey emissions need to be addressed.

-The event will be live on social networks.
+The event was live on Facebook.